 - pollers stop on first failure.
 Therefore, no new job instance will run until database connectivity is restored.
-Failed pollers are restarted on database coming back on line. - running job instances continue to run as long as they are not concerned with database connectivity. - They will be impacted if they use some JQM API methods that call the database behind the scenes, such as when they themselves enqueue new job execution requests - They will not be impacted otherwise - Impacted instances will classically crash with a JDBC exception. - - Therefore, these instances will be stored as "running" inside the database even if they are actually done.
+Failed pollers are restarted on database coming back on line. - running job instances continue to run as long as they are not concerned with database connectivity. - They will be impacted if they use some JQM API methods that call the database behind the scenes, such as when they themselves enqueue new job execution requests - They will not be impacted otherwise - Impacted instances will classically crash with a JDBC exception. - ending job instances are stored in memory and wait for the database to come back to be reported.
+This is referred to as "o - Therefore, these instances will be stored as "running" inside the database even if they are actually done.
 Not that it matters if the database is fully down, but if only the connectivity is down and the db is up.